dvlasits/AFEX.ai/README.md

 We're building explainable ML model to tell us what the individual proteins do and how we know.

+### How are we different
+People are already trying to use large models to predict protein function - but this is unexplainable blackbox.

+Our model could be improved by using 3D structural data from AlphaFold, to understand spatial interactions - this would be the next iteration of our model.

+Identifying important sequences could also give us insight on how proteins work and how can we engineer them

+## Daniels pitch

 What is the Problem: